top of page

 What is pancreatitis in dogs?

 Pancreatitis is a painful inflammation of the pancreas, an organ that helps digest food and regulate blood sugar.
-When functioning properly, one of the jobs of the pancreas is to release digestive enzymes.
-So when your pup eats food, it can be digested with the help of the enzyme released by the pancreas.
+When functioning properly, one of the jobs of the pancreas is to release digestive enzymes that only activate when they reach the small intestine.
+This way, when your pup eats food, it can be digested with the help of the enzyme released by the pancreas.

 Unfortunately, pancreatitis in dogs is often very painful.
 Many dogs experience significant abdominal discomfort, which may show up as: